Pennsylvania Department of Health

 Component 01

-This is an eight-story, Type II (222), fire resistive construction, with a basement, which is fully sprinklered.
+This is an eight-story, Type II (222), fire resistive building, with a basement, that is fully sprinklered.

 Plan of Correction: